micahwierenga/css-selector-basics/readme.md

 - give all ul's a border with a width of 3 pixels, a color of plum, and a style of dotted.
 Also, give them a border radius of 5px.
 - give all li's a top border of 3 pixels, a color of seagreen, and a style of solid.

-## Conclusion

-CSS can be really fun or a total nightmare.
-You have to remember a few rules, but once you have them remembered, it's great to see your webpage come to life as you imagined.

-- Describe the differences between classes and IDs.
-- Identify the popular CSS properties we used today.
-- What are the use cases for inline styling vs. internal/external style sheets?

 ### Emmet (Optional)